What is the

 When that happens, the subcontractor has 30 days to file a mechanic's lien from the date the certificate of completion was recorded (Cal.
 Civil Code 8414) while a direct contractor will have only 60 days (Cal.
 Civil Code 8412).

-The Owner Has Requirements To Follow For The Notice To Be Valid
+The Owner Has Requirements To Follow For The Notice of Completion To Be Valid

 The certificate of completion is not normally a required document (by the government) but if the property owner chooses to record one, the government does have requirements that must be followed.
 If the requirements are not followed then the notice is not a valid document and the contractor's timeframe for filing a mechanic's lien is not reduced.